Parsankamusa/Parsankamusa/README.md

 I am a passionate, dedicated & enthusiastic python backend developer.
 I enjoy building projects to develope my skillset in the ecosystem but also enjoy working in a team.
 I am currently a student at ALX-Africa and I am making excellent progress thus far.

 - 🌍  I'm based in kenya <img src="https://upload.wikimedia.org/wikipedia/commons/9/96/Animated-Flag-Kenya.gif" width="40" height="20"/>
-- 🧠  I'm learning NodeJS  && Python 🐍
+- 🧠  I'm learning JavaScript  && Python 🐍
 - 🤝  I'm open to collaborating on Projects
--  💬 Ask me about **python, FrontendWeb development and anyother related software development**
+-  💬 Ask me about **python, Backend development and anyother related software development**

 - 📫 How to reach me **parsankamusa@gmail.com**